nkoub/multinetx/README.md

 multiNetX v1.0
 =========

 multiNetX is a python package for the manipulation and study of multilayer networks.
-The core of this package is a MultilayerGraph which inherits all properties of networkx.Graph().
+The core of this package is a MultilayerGraph, a class that inherits all properties from networkx.Graph().

 This allows for: